DavidAbram/do-ssl/README.md

 4. Execute ``./create.sh``.
 This will generate a certificate for every 100 domains in ``domains.txt``.
 The certificate files will be located in ``/etc/letsencrypt/live/<domain>/``

-5. If you enabled automatic upload in ``config.json``, an attempt will be made to upload the certificates to remote servers (using the domain names as addresses).
+5. An attempt will be made to upload the certificates to remote servers (using the domain names as destination addresses).
 The certificates will be uploaded as ``/etc/certs/fullchain.pem`` and ``/etc/certs/privkey.pem``.